monash-emu/AuTuMN/README.md

 python -m apps <YOUR COMMANDS HERE>
 ```

-To see a list of options, try:
+To see a list of options, try the help prompt:

 ```bash
 python -m apps --help